Before You Divorce, Read This! The Truth About Divorce.

 Under these very uncomfortable circumstances divorce begins to look like a good option.

-In fact, truth be told, it is sometimes the best option…but certainly NOT most of the time!
+In fact it is sometimes the best option…but certainly NOT most of the time!

 Most of the time getting divorced ends up having major negative consequences for every member of the family and does not bode well for either partner.